 This adhesive pencil holder sticks to any tablet or e-writer case you’re using.
 It’s a great way to store your stylus if your device doesn’t come with a magnetic grip for it.
 The lycra-leather material is sleek and stylish, as well as compatible with a number of different stylus sizes.

 This holder was designed for the Apple pencil, but no need to worry, any stylus will fit.
 It’s all about the details.

 Also, keep in mind the operating system the device uses and choose something in your comfort zone.
-If you’re familiar with OS and you work with mostly Android devices, make sure your writing pad is either compatible with both, or simply stick to OS.

 In more concrete terms, ‘advanced’ means customizable or versatile.
 The more you can do with your tablet, the better value for money.
 Think about the kind of projects you’ll be working on and what tools you’ll need to bring it to fruition.